kmesh-net/kmesh/docs/proposal/dns_resolve.md

 nitty-gritty.
 -->

-We shold implement a new component to do dns resove, called `dns resolver`.
+We shold implement a new component to do dns resolve, called `dns resolver`.
 It should basically do:

 - DNS resolve for endpoints within DNS typed clusters